Project Propose to bring our buried heritage into public debate

 The Grands sentiers led by Anne Bossé, invites you to explore the area on foot, by walking.
 This action is as much a manifesto as it is a tool for apprehending spaces, enabling us to adopt a posture at the scale of the body in movement.
 With a strong focus on architectural research on Nantes, the project aims to create a major metropolitan trail by the end of its fourth and final edition in 2024.
 More information is available in the dedicated Hypothèse booklet https://gdsentiers.hypotheses.org/which compiles the genesis and approach of each project developed, including the Parlement de Tougas but also Reconnecter le Boire de la Coudrouse, my final year project completed in this same studio.

-Here are the issues behind the project to Parlement de Tougas, which then becomes a manifesto architecture intended not to be realised as it stands one day, but to fuel political debate and highlight this collective issue in space.
+Here are the issues behind the project to Parlement de Tougaswhich then becomes a manifesto architecture, intended not to be realised as it stands at some point in the future, but to fuel political debate and to visualise this collective issue in space.

-Gradually, an illegal landfill site developed and was made official after the land was purchased by the municipality of Indre in 1960.
-Waste storage continued until the landfill site ceased operations in 1992, at which point it contained more than 5 million tonnes of waste.
-The easternmost part of the site was cleaned up and rehabilitated as a motocross track, and the plateau became the collection area for one of the metropolitan area's 11 waste collection centres.
+Gradually, an unauthorised landfill site developed and was officially recognised following the purchase of the land by the municipality of Indre in 1960.
+Waste continued to be deposited there until the landfill site ceased operations in 1992, by which time it contained over 5 million tonnes.
+The easternmost part of the site was decontaminated and redeveloped into a motocross track, whilst the plateau became the collection area for one of the metropolitan area’s 11 waste collection centres.

-These 700,000 m² of grassland now enclose the equivalent of around eight Bretagne towers within a floodplain criss-crossed by infrastructure that cuts through the continuity of the environment.
-This fragmentation is all the more advanced given that the Tougas plateau, an anthropogenic barrier par excellence, is nevertheless integrated into the ‘Coulée verte herblinoise’, a collection of grasslands, parks and wetlands brought together in the municipality of St-Herblain.
+These 700,000 m² of grassland now encompass an area equivalent to around eight ‘Tour Bretagne’ buildings within a floodplain criss-crossed by infrastructure that disrupts the continuity of habitats.
+This fragmentation is all the more pronounced given that the Tougas plateau – the quintessential man-made barrier – is nonetheless part of the ‘Coulée verte herblinoise’, a network of grasslands, parks and wetlands coordinated across the municipality of St-Herblain.

-But the Tougas plateau is far from returning to its former state as grassland.
-Hidden beneath the ground are some 78 gas collection wells and 86 water pumps used to manage the putrefaction and decomposition of waste that is still present.
-These organic and artificial elements, which will remain present for several thousand years, continue to pollute in the form of landfill gas, a mixture of methane and carbon dioxide that is very prevalent at the beginning of decomposition, but above all in the form of leachate, water that becomes laden with solvents, pesticides, heavy metals, medicines and other soluble elements through percolation.
-If this water is not pumped out and treated quickly, it will seep through the soil and contaminate the water table, in this case the Loire aquifer.
-Leaks already exist and have been identified, but it is estimated that they will gradually increase as the geotextile tears.
+But the Tougas plateau is far from having reverted to its former state as grassland.
+Hidden beneath the ground are some 78 gas extraction wells and 86 water-lifting pumps used to manage the putrefaction and decomposition of the waste that remains there.
+These organic and man-made elements, which will remain present for several thousand years, continue to cause pollution in the form of landfill gas – a mixture of methane and carbon dioxide that is particularly prevalent at the start of the decomposition process – but above all in the form of leachate: water that, as it percolates, becomes contaminated with solvents, pesticides, heavy metals, medicines and other soluble substances.
+If this water is not pumped out and treated promptly, it seeps through the soil and contaminates the groundwater, in this case the Loire aquifer.
+Here, leaks already exist and have been identified, but it is estimated that they will gradually increase as the geotextile tears.

-The project of Parlement de Tougas proposes to raise the question of the future of the Tougas plateau by highlighting the chemical and political processes at work on the site.
-The architecture accompanies the runoff of leachate pumped up by the pumps, which is gradually phyto-purified before being released back into the environment.
-This gravity-fed runoff is complemented by a space for collective discussion of the future of Tougas in the form of an amphitheatre in the heart of the waste.
+The project of Parlement de Tougas proposes to explore the future of the Tougas plateau by highlighting the chemical and political processes at work on the site.
+The architecture accommodates the flow of leachate pumped to the surface, which is gradually treated using phytoremediation before being discharged back into the environment.
+This gravity-fed flow is complemented by a space for collective discussion of Tougas’s future, in the form of an amphitheatre situated amidst the waste.

-Designed as a cross-section of the plateau, the layout reveals successive layers of waste that bear witness to different eras, consumption patterns and methods of managing unwanted materials.
-The soil is held in place by a system of concrete posts that structure the space, embedded deep into the ground like the Berlin Wall.
+Conceived as a cut through the plateau, the layout reveals a succession of layers of waste that bear witness to different eras,consumption patterns and methods of managing unwanted materials.
+The soil is held in place by a system of concrete posts that structure the space, set deep into the ground in the manner of a"paroi berlinoise".
 The whole structure is stabilised by tie rods anchored directly into the waste soil.

 The Parlement de Tougas leads to a body of water created in the channel.
 This stagnant water allows oxygen-dependent bacteria to proliferate and complete the water treatment process.
 Finally, at the tip of the device, the water is discharged into the surface water network, joining the nearby water table or estuary.